osteele/liquid/README.md

 ## Status

 This library is in early development.
-The API may still change.
+There's probably lots of corner cases, and the API (especially around defining tags) may still change.

 - [ ] Basics
   - [x] Literals